cara-tm/modal_box/README.md

 # CSS Modal Box

 Pure CSS Modal Box, "responsive" with a pretty good browsers support: IE7 minimum! ([See this demo here](https://codepen.io/cara-tm/full/ayzXPJ/))
+Prevents other CSS rules conflicts; animation with Hardware-Accelerated features; fully responsive with width and height support within all screen sizes.

 This template has been tested successfully in: